carla-simulator/carla/Docs/recorder_binary_file_format.md

 ![layout](img/RecorderFrameLayout.png)

-**Event** packets exist only in the frame where happens.
+**Event** packets exist only in the frame where they happens.

 **Position** and **traffic light** packets should exist in all frames, because they are required to move all actors and set the traffic lights to its state.
 They are optional but if they are not present then the replayer will not be able to move or set the state of traffic lights.

 The **animation** packets are also optional, but by default they are recorded.
-That way the walkers are animated and also the wheels follow the direction of the vehicles.
+That way the walkers are animated and also the vehicle wheels follow the direction of the vehicles.

 ### 5. File Layout